felipe-allmeida/felipe-allmeida.github.io/tests.md

     Assert.Equal(9, product.StockQuantity);
 }
 ```
 Fairly simple right?
-And yet we're testing a important funcionallity from our application.
+And yet we're testing a **real funcionallity** from our application.
 I'll create another one, this time I expect an error.
 ```C#
 [Fact]
 public void DebitStock_WhenNoStockAvaiable_ShouldThrowException()